ABOUT

 Growing up in Lagos, I was drawn to nature’s complexity in unexpected places.
 That early exposure continues to shape my work.
 Even the smallest creatures deserve recognition and protection, and through storytelling, I hope to inspire appreciation for their role in our world.

-I am currently exhibiting at the Art Gallery of Alberta (AGA) in the Five Artists, One Love exhibition, running until March 30, 2025.
-This exhibition explores cultural identity through photography, and I use my platform to showcase the beauty and ecological significance of arthropods, shifting perceptions about these often-overlooked creatures.
+I recently exhibited at the Art Gallery of Alberta (AGA) as part of the Five Artists, One Love exhibition, which ran until March 30, 2025.
+The show explored cultural identity through photography, and I used the platform to highlight the beauty and ecological significance of arthropods—helping shift perceptions of these often-overlooked creatures.